-The mentality of ethnic groups living in Kazakhstan, combined with a sound public policy, allowed to form a specific culture of non-conflictual behavior in a heterogeneous society.
-As a result, the cultural and linguistic diversity in independent Kazakhstan has become a factor for no separation and disintegration of society, but on the contrary, promote its enrichment and successful sustainable development
+The mentality of ethnic groups living in Kazakhstan combined with well-balanced national politics, allowed to form a specific culture of non-conflicted behavior in this heterogeneous society.
+As a result, the cultural and linguistic diversity in independent Kazakhstan has not become a factor for separation and disintegration of society, but on the contrary, it promotes its enrichment and successful sustainable development.

-Kazakhstan presents a very interesting area for study Turkic community, who came to this territory by various reasons.
+Kazakhstan presents a very interesting area for studying Turkic communities, who came to this territory by various reasons.
 It is important to clear up the real sociolinguistic situation in Kazakhstan with respect to Turkic languages present in the country, which includes the following issues:

-- social strategies of Turkic ethnic groups in the new conditions of independent Kazakhstani statehood (the opening of previously closed ethnic groups, the choice of the education language for their children, etc);

-- assimilation processes vs. retaining the ethnic identities, as well as the main factors influencing these processes;

-- ethnic vs. civic in the mass-consciousness of the Turkic ethnic groups in modern Kazakhstan; the role of the state policies and of spontaneously developing tendencies;

-- reasons for increase and decrease in numbers of certain Turkic ethnic groups during the independence period (such as the growth of Karaims and decrease in number of Siberian Turks);
+- social strategies of Turkic ethnic groups in the new conditions of independent Kazakhstani statehood (the opening of previously closed ethnic groups, the choice of the education language for their children, etc); - assimilation processes vs. retaining the ethnic identities, as well as the main factors influencing these processes; - ethnic vs. civic in the mass-consciousness of the Turkic ethnic groups in modern Kazakhstan; the role of the state policies and of spontaneously developing tendencies; - reasons for increase and decrease in numbers of certain Turkic ethnic groups during the independence period (such as the growth of Karaims and decrease in number of Siberian Turks);

-The International research project "Interaction of Turkic Languages and Cultures in the Post Soviet Kazakhstan" supported by the "Volkswagen Foundation" deals with the sociolinguistic situation of Turkic ethnic groups in Kazakhstan and documentation of endangered languages.
-The scholars and students from Berlin Free University (Berlin, Germany) as well as L. Gumilev Eurasian National University (Astana, Kazakhstan) and Taraz State University (Taraz, Kazakhstan) are involved in the project.
-Students of the National Eurasian University have already started testing it in the framework of their professional practice.
+The International research project "Interaction of Turkic Languages and Cultures in the Post-Soviet Kazakhstan" supported by the "Volkswagen Foundation" deals with the sociolinguistic situation of Turkic ethnic groups in Kazakhstan and documentation of endangered languages.
+The scholars and students from the Berlin Free University (Berlin, Germany) as well as L. Gumilev Eurasian National University (Astana, Kazakhstan) and Taraz State University (Taraz, Kazakhstan) are involved in the project.
+Students of the National Eurasian University have already started working on this project in the framework of their professional practice.
 We have prepared a questionnaire including questions to the following main issues: